-The Council operates restrictions on some beaches and sea fronts.
+There are restrictions on dogs on some beaches and sea fronts in Swansea.

-Dogs, with the exception of guide dogs for the blind, are banned from the following areas.
+Dogs, except guide dogs for the blind, are banned from the following areas.
 (The numbers in brackets refer to the map at the bottom of the page):

-- Swansea Bay - from the river Tawe to the slip opposite Victoria Park at the site of the former St Helens Baths (former iron bridge) and from the beach access opposite Sketty Lane to the Northern edge of the slip opposite the West Cross Inn (between points a and b and c and e on the map below)
+- Swansea Bay - from the river Tawe to the slip opposite Victoria Park and from the beach access at Sketty Lane to the Northern edge of the slip at the West Cross Inn (between points a and b and c and e on the map below)

 - Bracelet Bay (3)

 - Limeslade Bay (4)

 - Port Eynon beach - from the eastern edge of the steps to Port Eynon beach to the eastern edge of Horton beach access.
 (8)

 The byelaws are in operation from 1st May to 30th September inclusive every year.